With These 20 Bathroom Shelving Ideas, You Can Finally Say Goodbye to Clutter

 Decorate Shelves However You Like

 Every item in your home should reflect your personal style—even your storage pieces.
-These boho-inspired rattan wall shelves not only hold the essentials, they look right at home in this sunny space.
+These boho-inspired rattan wall shelves not only hold the essentials, but they also look right at home in this sunny space.
 The moral of the story: you can have storage and good looks all in one.

 Utilize Your Window Ledge